-Robert Knoerl, PhD, RN, an instructor in medicine and nurse scientist in the Phyllis F. Cantor Center for Research in Nursing and Patient Care Services at Dana-Farber Cancer Institute, has been awarded the 2020 Oncology Nursing Society’s (ONS) Victoria Mock New Investigator Award.*
+Rachel Pozzar, PhD, RN, a nurse scientist in the Phyllis F. Cantor Center for Research in Nursing and Patient Care Services at Dana-Farber Cancer Institute and an instructor in medicine at Harvard Medical School, has been awarded the 2023 Oncology Nursing Society’s (ONS) Victoria Mock New Investigator Award.

 This prestigious award is given to a single candidate annually.
 It recognizes the contributions of new investigators in building a scientific foundation for oncology nursing practice.

 The ONS Victoria Mock New Investigator Award is named for Dr. Victoria Mock, who was a nursing pioneer in the 1980s whose work focused on fatigue management interventions.
-She lost her own battle with cancer a few years ago.
+She passed away from cancer a few years ago.

-Knoerl is the third Dana-Farber Cantor Center nurse scientist to win the award.
-Meghan Underhill-Blazey, PhD, RN, AOCNS was the recipient in 2018 and Mary Cooley, PhD, RN, FAAN was the recipient in 2003.
+Pozzar is the fourth Dana-Farber Cantor Center nurse scientist to win the award.
+Robert Knoerl, PhD, RN, was the recipient in 2019, Meghan Underhill-Blazey, PhD, RN, AOCNS was the recipient in 2018 and Mary Cooley, PhD, RN, FAAN was the recipient in 2003.